teaminmedias-pluswerk/ke_search/Documentation/Indexing/Index.rst

 the incremental indexer more often (like once an hour).
 You can do so by creating two scheduler tasks, one for the full indexing and one for the incremental indexing.

+After adding or removing an indexer configuration you should always run a full indexing process.

 Starting the indexing process manually ......................................